simonhoyos/rust-learning/notes.md

 - access values using dot notation.
 - Values to the left of . are automatically dereferenced.
 - Structs can implement functionality for that type.
+- We can make a field of an struct public by using `pub` keyword.
+- private fields can only be read in the module the struct was defined. (even if we create the struct in another module the field is not accessible).

 ```rust
 struct  S { x: f32, y: f32 };